ClaireGuerin/coding-challenge-hanno/README.md

 ## Authors and acknowledgements
 General description of the model by Hanno Hildenbrandt.
 Equations and code by Claire Guerin.
+Thanks to Raphaël Scherrer for trying the programme on his machine.

 ## License